-In the rendering of all SAR images, the stripmap SAR mode/algorithm was applied.
-In these measurements, the glass plate was stationary and placed at 20 cm from the horn antenna in the range direction, while the horn antenna stepped every 1.0 cm for 25 or 36 cm to collect the reflected signals in the cross-range direction.
-The SAR images of the glass plate with/without the coating were generated from these signals.
+In the rendering of all SAR images, stripmap SAR mode/algorithm was applied.
+In these measurements, the glass plate was stationary placed at 20 cm from the horn antenna in the range direction, while the horn antenna stepped every 1.0 cm for 25 or 36 cm to collect reflected signals in the cross-range direction.
+SAR images of the glass plate with/without coating were generated from these signals.

-The designated core-shell hybrid nanoparticle materials were coated on the triangular glass plate with variable thicknesses for measurement.
+The designate core-shell hybrid nanoparticle materials were coated on the triangle glass plate in a variable thickness for the measurement.
 The sample coating preparation was performed as follows.
-To a mixture of hybrid nanoparticles (100 mg) and PDMS (1.0 g, variable) was added Sylgard 184 (100 mg, Dow Corning, dielectric constant of 2.6-2.7).
+To a mixture of hybrid nanoparticle (100 mg) and PDMS (1.0 g, variable) was added Sylgard 184 (100 mg, Dow Corning, dielectric constant of 2.6-2.7).
 It was molded via coating on a glass plate which was placed horizontally after polymer curing and dried in a vacuum oven.
-The cured thin film sample on the plate became non-sticky and immobile.
+Cured thin film sample on the plate became non-sticky and immobile.
 The light source was placed 4.0 inches behind the glass plate to ensure that the entire coated area is covered.
-The glass plate was illuminated by an LED-white light source.
-Three instants of time were selected to demonstrate the change of reflectivity in SAR images: (i) before light illumination, (ii) 15 min after light illumination and (iii) the peak response after 30 min of light illumination.
+The glass plate was illuminated by the LED-white light source.
+Three time instants were selected to demonstrate the change of reflectivity in SAR images; i) before light illumination, ii) 15 min after light illumination and iii) the peak response after 30 min of light illumination.